 Startup incubators in many cities help aspiring entrepreneurs find partners, and potential clients and start business activities from scratch.
-Those events are easy to find in large cities.
+Those events are easy to find in large cities or online.
 This leads to the next tip of ours.

-5.Move to a city with a good business environment
+5.Move to a city with a good startup ecosystem

 6.Try searching online

 LinkedIn is probably the best social network in terms of looking for business partners.
-Try joining online business networking groups where founders are.
-Typically, such groups require you to pay a fee and meet certain requirements but some of them, such as the Fe/Male Switch startup game will give you a chance to meet other start-uppers as well as to learn more about their skills and traits.
+There are some facebook groups that are meant to get acquainted with other founder.
+Try joining online business networking groups where founders are hanging out.
+Typically, such groups require you to pay a fee and meet certain requirements but some of them, such as the Fe/Male Switch startup game will give you a chance to test potential co-founder by building a virtual startup.